Sumanyu-Singh/VSD_IAT_Sign-off_Timing_Analysis-Basics_to_Advanced/README.md

 ## Input files to OpenSTA

-At first, we need run below command for cloning:
+At first, we need to run below command for cloning:

      git clone https://github.com/vikkisachdeva/openSTA_sta_workshop